jebasinghjoshua/Azure-Cloud-Computing/Readme.md

 - SaaS - *software as service*

 ### IaaS  - *Infrastructure as service*
-#### virtualization
+#### Virtualization
->virtualization refers to the act of creating a virtual (rather than actual) version of something, including virtual computer hardware platforms, storage devices, and computer network resources.
+>Virtualization refers to the act of creating a virtual (rather than actual) version of something, including virtual computer hardware platforms, storage devices, and computer network resources.
 >
 >Virtualization is the logical division of physical computing resources
 >